Semi-ATE/STDF/README.md

 ![Conda (channel only)](https://img.shields.io/conda/vn/conda-forge/Semi-ATE-STDF?color=blue&label=conda-forge)

-### This library is NOT intended to be the fastes in the world!
+### This library is NOT intended to be the fastest in the world!

 Often people are searching for 'the fastest' STDF parser.
 If this is what you are after, [keep on looking](https://en.wikipedia.org/wiki/Standard_Test_Data_Format) and by all means, hit the wall later on, and at that point you might consider to return! 🤣